Mass Spectrometry and Separations

 Agilent GC-7890B GC-FID

 Conventional GC-FID system for reliable robust analysis of GC samples; currently configured with He carrier gas and standard stationary phase chemistries.
 Full sample automation is achieved through the PAL Systems CTC for 24/7 sample analysis in liquid or headspace injection modes.
-One is located in cTAP B06 Instrument Room and bookable here, while the other is in Faraday B32 Teaching Lab, but is not yet on the booking system.

 GC-FID with PAL RTC sample automation.
 Current configuration utilises He carrier gas and methylpolysiloxane column chemistry.
 Other carrier gases and column chemistry are available with correct specification of consumable items.
-Samples are provided as 1–10 mg of material dissolved in suitable volatile solvent.
+Samples are provided as 1–10 mg of material dissolved in a suitable volatile solvent.

 An Agilent GC-7820A with an MSD 5975C for reliable, robust, easy-to-use GCMS analysis.
 Single quadrupole mass analysis offers reliable rapid data collection in either full scan or selected ion monitoring mode.
-This is currently located in Faraday B32 Teaching Lab, and is bookable here.